Signs and symptoms of constipation

 Lack of dopamine

 Research suggests that Parkinson’s disease impacts the physiology and functioning of both the anus and rectum.
-In one study from 2012, researchers found that people who’d been recently diagnosed with Parkinson’s disease were more likely to have reduced anal sphincter pressure.
+The bowel muscles may stop functioning properly, making constipation more likely.

 Poor muscle coordination